Childcare Volunteer Program in India - Kerala

 There is a significant amount of preparation expected from volunteers to plan for their lessons.
 The local team will help you with lesson planning, suggest topics for the lessons and provide ideas for creative ways to teach; however, lesson planning and teaching are ultimately the responsibility of the volunteers.
 As such, it is highly recommended that volunteers come with ideas of teaching and activities they may like to incorporate into their lessons.

-Why do Kindergarten volunteering in Kerala with IVHQ?
+Why do Childcare volunteering in Kerala with IVHQ?

 When you volunteer in Kerala you’ll be adding value to the local community, while also developing personally and professionally by:

 - Helping students develop life skills in a safe place

 - Giving students a head-start learning English

 - Developing your communication skills

 - Volunteers under the age of 18 must be accompanied by a parent or guardian to participate in this program.

 - All volunteers aged 13+ are required to provide a criminal background check to IVHQ prior to departure.
 Those aged 13-17, if unable to obtain a criminal background check, can provide two character reference letters instead